jasonoh1998/swan_stream_v2/README.md

 # Swan Stream Project V2 #
 ## Project Overview ##
-This was the version 2 of the Swan Stream Project I worked on it previously.
-This project was to create a streaming website similar to Netflix.
-The design we choosed to benchmark was Watcha, which is the South Korean streaming service.
+This is version 2 of the Swan Stream Project I worked on previously.
+We made this project to create a streaming website similar to Netflix.
+The design we chose to benchmark was Watcha, which is the South Korean streaming service.

 ## Requirements/Dependencies ##
 * Bootstrap 5.0.2